Social Media for Writers: Which Platforms You Need to be on, Based on What You Write - The Writer's Cookbook

 Facebook has the largest audience of any social media site.
 That’s a lot of potential book buyers, but also a lot of noise that potential book buyers need to drown out in order to find you.

-Even if you don’t use Facebook Ads—which you’ll likely need to do at some point—having Facebook is a great way to connect with authors.
+Even if you don’t use Facebook Ads—which you’ll likely need to do at some point—having Facebook is a great way to connect with readers.

 While the average post on a Facebook page will only be seen by 2% of your followers, authors such as J.A.Huss have talked of their success using Facebook groups.